trois-six/geneparse/README.md

   -p, --password string    Password to log in to Geneanet (required) -t, --timeout string     Connection timeout for requests to Geneanet (default "10s") -u, --username string    Username or email address to log in to Geneanet (required)

+$ ./geneparse gedcom --help                                                                                                                                                     ✔  system 
+The gedcom command will parse Geneanet bases downloaded by the dlextr command and will create the corresponding gedcom file.

+Usage:
+  geneparse gedcom [flags]

+Flags:
+  -h, --help              help for gedcom
+  -i, --inputdir string   Input directory for Geneanet bases (default "output")
 ```

 ## Usage example